 From the Overview, you can:

-- Check if the project is on track, at risk or off track
+- Check if the project is on track, at risk, off track, or complete

-- View or change the project roles, the project due date or date range
+- View or change the project due date, or date range

 - Send Messages to members

-From the Dashboard tab users can also access a burnup chart to help track your team's velocity over time and the speed at which they are completing the work.
+From the Dashboard tab, users can access a burnup chart to help track your team's velocity over time and the speed at which they are completing the work.
 Customize charts to see what tasks are completed vs what's not completed and more.
-Visit this article to see how you can display metrics for a projects overall performance and progress or highlight issues.
+Visit this article to see how you can display metrics for a project's overall performance and progress or highlight issues.

 - Add a title

-- Choose which Custom Fields should be included in your update
+- Choose which custom fields you want to include in your update

 - Include a Summary